The Oaks (Staunton, Virginia): History

+Architecture

 Defying conventional style categorization, The Oaks's exterior displays many elements of the Shingle Style, although -it is·executed in brick.
 The somewhat restrained facade belies the richness of its interior which features seven magnificent mantelpieces executed by local craftsmen, tongue-and-groove cedar paneling and wainscoting, stained-glass windows, brass lighting fixtures, built-in cupboards, bookshelves, and a unique stand-up desk.

 Unique in its design, The Oaks is difficult to categorize using conventional stylistic terms.
 The 21-room, 3-story structure exhibits some elements of the Shingle Style, although it is executed in brick, with various bonding patterns.
 The rather restrained facade is organized into three main bays, and the whole is crowned by a complex hip roof with carved modillion blocks in the cornice.
 The front of the lot is surrounded by an iron fence with an acorn motif on the posts.

 The right bay consists of a recessed entrance with a sleeping porch above.
 Both these porches, as well as the sleeping porch on the top level ·of the left bay, are recessed under the roof line, a typical feature of the Shingle Style.
 The central bay is dominated by a 3-part, round-headed window on the second level; a stained-glass window with oak and floral motifs is fitted into the semicircular arch.
 Three doors, placed one above the other, originally led to small balconies.
 The protruding, 5-sided bay on the left features brick string courses and an open wedge pattern of rubbed bricks forming the joints between each side.
 Both side elevations have protruding bays with stained-glass panels in the windows on the second level.

 The rear portion of the house is a 3-story, brick chalet-style structure.
 The gable roof has extremely wide eaves which extend approximately 4 feet from the walls.
 Unusually large triangular wooden brackets with chamfered edges support the rafters which have carved ends.
 There are two small wooden balconies off the top-story windows on the north and south sides of this wing.

 There are also two outbuildings on the property.
 One is a 2-bay carriage house with segmental-arched openings which have been made rectangular with large concrete lintels; a loft is located under the shed roof.
 The other outbuilding appears to have been built in two stages and is now connected to the main house by a raised walkway.
 Although its original use is not known, part of it at one time did house Hotchkiss's gravity-flow water system.